hunglvosu/hunglvosu.github.io/_pages/about.md

 I will be updating both good news, bad news and all kinds of news.

+- **[July 2026]** Our paper "Planar Embedding of Okamura-Seymour Quasimetrics in Polynomial Time with an Application to Distributed SSSP" was uploaded to [Arxiv](https://arxiv.org/abs/2606.31192).

 - **[July 2026]** One paper rejected from [FOCS 2026](https://focs.computer.org/2026/), and one paper accepted to FOCS 2026.

 - **[May 2026]** Two new papers uploaded to Arxiv: [here](https://arxiv.org/abs/2605.05494) and [here](https://arxiv.org/abs/2605.10692).